Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/prime_number_sandbox/prime_rays.md

 Now, let's do this more justice with a proper visualization.

+# Making a Graph
-The function to make the graph begins by creating the underlying dataframe specified by the call.
+The function to make our graph begins by creating the underlying dataframe specified by the call.
 We then do some tidying and value-replacing to make the data more graphable.

 ```python
 def plot_prime_factor_heatmap(upper_bound):